telerik/kendo-ui-core/docs/aspnet-mvc/helpers/grid/how-to/grid-bind-to-datatable.md

 ---
-title: Bind the Grid to DataTable
+title: Bind Grids to DataTable
 page_title: Bind the Grid to DataTable | Kendo UI Grid HtmlHelper
-description: "Bind the Kendo UI MVC Grid to a DataTable."
+description: "Bind the Kendo UI Grid to DataTable in ASP.NET MVC applications."
 slug: howto_bindgridtodatatable_gridaspnetmvc
 ---

 # Bind the Grid to DataTable

-The example below demonstrates how to bind the UI for ASP.NET MVC Grid to a DataTable.
+The [sample project](#sample-project) below demonstrates how to bind the Kendo UI Grid to a DataTable in ASP.NET MVC applications.

 > **Important**
 >